rdmpage/wgsrpd-geojson/README.md

 The file `paths.json` has an associative array listing each the files in each level by their code, making it easier to find a file from its level-specific code.

+## Viewing GeoJSON

+The websites [geojson.io](http://geojson.io/) and [GeoJSONLint](https://geojsonlint.com) are good places to view GeoJSON files.
+GitHub also has built-in GeoJSON viewing for smaller files, which you can see [here](level1/2-AFRICA.json), for example.